 Introduction to Java KeyStore

-Keystore is a database in Java; it allows us to store data in key formats; Keystore is extended from the java class called java.security.KeyStore class, we can write keyStore on the disk and read it from the disk itself, the main benefit of using keyStore in java is it allows us to protect data as it has the feature of storing data in the form of protection with a password and these passwords are their own passwords because these kinds of storing features it makes the best for handling the cases where we need to implement encryption and decryption mechanism.
+Keystore is a database in Java; it allows us to store data in key formats; Keystore is extended from the Java class java.security.KeyStore class, we can write keyStore on the disk and read it from the disk itself; the main benefit of using keystore in Java is it allows us to protect data as it has the feature of storing data in the form of protection with a password.
+These passwords are their passwords because these kinds of storing features make the best for handling the cases where we need to implement encryption and decryption mechanism.

-How to Create a Keystore in Java?
+How to Create a KeyStore in Java?

 KeyStore customKeyStore = KeyStore.getInstance(custom-format);